Cysharp/MagicOnion/README.md

     .RunConsoleAsync();
 ```

-Now you can detect client network disconnection on serverside by override `OnDisconnected`.
+Now you can detect client network disconnection on serverside, let's override `OnDisconnected` and set debugger, disconnect Client network and wait for interval sec!

 ## Author Info
 This library is mainly developed by Yoshifumi Kawai(a.k.a. neuecc).